amake/video2pod/README.md

 7. Run `make push` to push the Docker image to ECR and update the Lambda function to use it

+### Configuring AWS

+The audio files and RSS feed are served out of S3.
+You will probably want to put CloudFront in front of it.
+The external URL pointing to `feed.xml` can be subscribed to in your podcast player.

-The Lambda function will need a lot of RAM, storage, and execution time.
+The Lambda function updates the feed.
+When there is a new video to convert, it will need a lot of RAM, storage, and execution time.
 Tuning is left as an exercise for the reader.
+You will probably want to trigger it on a schedule e.g. via EventBridge.

 ## Where can I listen to it?